 On the modern web, users expect things to be fast.
-There are studies showing that if a website loads in a mere 3 seconds, it loses over one third of the traffic it would have received had it loaded in 2 seconds.
+There are lots of published studies showing that if a website loads in a mere 3 seconds, it loses over one-third of the traffic it would have received had it loaded in 2 seconds.
 Keeping this in mind, here are a few ways to get your website responding faster.

 Choosing the right host